ironbars/ansible-bigtop/roles/zookeeper/README.md

 Here, `zk_init_limit` is equal to 20000 ms (i.e. 20 s) and `zk_sync_limit` is
 equal to 10000 ms (10 s).

-*The following two variables have defaults set in defaults/main.yml.
-However, at the very least, you should probably override `zk_quorum`.
-The recommendation is to set in `group_vars/all` (or under `group_vars/all/` if using multiple
-files for all inventory variables).*

 ### `zk_client_port`

 The port that ZooKeeper clients will need to connect to (i.e. the port the server should listen on).

+*The following variable has a default set in defaults/main.yml.
+However, you should probably override `zk_quorum`.
+The recommendation is to set in `group_vars/all` (or under `group_vars/all/` if using multiple  files for all inventory variables).*

 ### `zk_quorum`